IlkerDurmush/user-data-fetch/README.md

 A simple React + TypeScript application that fetches and displays a list of users from the JSONPlaceholder API.
 Includes a responsive UI with a sidebar user list and detailed user view.

+## 🎥 Live Demo

+You can try the app live here: https://user-data-fetch-five.vercel.app/

 ## 🚀 Features

 - ✅ Built with **React** and **TypeScript**